-- When shooting with this function, zoom is fixed at wide angle. - When shooting with this function, the flash setting automatically becomes (Flash Off). - Shooting with this function automatically sets Anti Shake to "Standard" (page 105), but large movement of the camera or subject make it impossible to achieve the desired shot. - The message "Could not merge.
+- When shooting with this function, you can use digital zoom (page 52) with the optical zoom fixed at full wide angle. - When shooting with this function, the flash setting automatically becomes (Flash Off). - Shooting with this function automatically sets Anti-shake Functions to "Standard" (page 106), but large movement of the camera or subject make it impossible to achieve the desired shot. - The message "Could not merge.
 Will record as normal images." will appear if the All-In-Focus Macro process cannot be performed for some reason.
 The images shot by the camera will be saved even if they cannot be merged.